MateoLa/hello-plex/README.md

 This initial compose file will configure nginx http access and ask certbot to answer the acme chalenge and get the initial certificates to authenticate the domain.

-4) Once initial certificates are in place (within nginx image) configure ssh access and regenerate the definitive certificates.
+4) Once initial certificates are in place (within the nginx image) configure ssh access and regenerate the definitive certificates.

 Run